mailcmd/bobot/DOCS.md

 # Examples
 ## get the value
 session_value :firstname
-## or if you want store it in a variable
+## or if you want to store the value in a variable
 firstname = session_value :firstname

 ## compare the value (guessing that session_value :firstname is "jimmy")